Be informed about policies that guide and protect McGaw Medical Center of Northwestern University, trainees and program staff.

 Addressing Performance Deficiencies

-The process used to address performance deficiencies is described below and in the visual flow document available here.
+The process used to address performance deficiencies is described below.
 The procedures set forth below are intended to treat the housestaff member fairly if performance deficiencies arise.

 If the DIO, after consulting with the Program Director, determines that a housestaff member’s performance is unsatisfactory and therefore decides that probation, non-reappointment/non-renewal, non-promotion, suspension, dismissal, or termination is appropriate, the DIO or Program Director will notify the housestaff member of this decision in writing.
 The written decision of the DIO or Program Director will include a statement of the reasons for the adverse action.
 Upon request, the housestaff member shall have the opportunity to review his or her training file but may not copy it.
 In circumstances where the DIO determines, in consultation with the Program Director, that a housestaff member’s continued presence would pose an unacceptable threat to patient safety, the DIO or Program Director may place the housestaff member on summary administrative leave (with pay and benefits) pending an investigation or final decision in accordance with the procedures set forth in this section.